-Bob Dylan – 1970, an exclusive reissue of previously unheard recordings will be released on February 26.
+Bob Dylan – 1970 is an exclusive reissue of previously unheard recordings.
 The three-disc collection includes dozens of alternate versions of songs that ultimately found their place on Dylan’s two albums from that year, Self Portrait and New Morning, as well as nine tracks recorded with George Harrison.

 The release comes as the latest installment of Dylan’s “Copyright Collection series,” a practice he began in 2012 to avoid the legal tangles that often arise when material hits its copyright expiration and lands in the hands of third-party bootleg sellers.
 For the last eight years, Dylan has put forth hours of unreleased sessions and songs from his vault, starting with tapes from 1962 and working up through the years.